iamtridiv/datastructures_codes/README.md

 # datastructures_codes
-Here I am adding simple codes of data structures
+Here you can learn simple codes of data structures